johndoe31415/btlehrservice/README.md

   socket                UNIX socket that the btlehrservice listens on.

 optional arguments:
+  -r, --random-btle-address
+                        Use a random BTLE address.
+Some heartrate monitors (e.g., Polar H9) seem to require this.
   -u username, --user username
                         Change the username of the unix_socket to this user after it has been bound.